takeyaqa/hotel-example-site/README.md

 * This site is working on GitHub pages.
 * About input data
   * The data is stored in the browser's Cookie, Session Storage and Local Storage.
-  * he data is NOT stored in the server side such as database.
+  * The data is NOT stored in the server side such as database.
   * Due to the specification of HTML, the contents of the form are sent as the last part of the URL.
 Please note that it may be left in the GitHub server's logs and other records.
 * Do NOT use this site for stress testing.
 * We do not take any responsibilities by using this site.